OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 ms.author: jasonjoh
 ---

-# On send feature for Outlook Add-ins
+# On send feature for Outlook add-ins

-The on send feature for Outlook Add-ins provides a way to handle email or block email users from certain actions, and allows an add-in to set certain items on send.
+The on send feature for Outlook add-ins provides a way to handle email or block email users from certain actions, and allows an add-in to set certain items on send.
 For example, you can use the on send feature to:

 - Prevent a user from sending sensitive information or leaving the subject line blank.
 - Add a specific recipient to the CC line.